Pensions and employees

 If you make contributions to an occupational scheme, your contributions are probably taken from your pay before your tax is worked out (‘net pay arrangements’), so you get tax relief immediately – provided you are a taxpayer.
 For example, if you pay tax at the basic rate of 20% and authorise a monthly contribution of £50, the actual cost of the contribution to you will be only £40, and you save tax of £10 (£50 at 20%).
-However you will not get any tax relief on your £50 contribution if your earnings are less you’re your personal allowance, which is £11,850 in 2018/19, meaning your £50 contribution will cost you £50.
+However, you will not get any tax relief on your £50 contribution if your earnings are less than the personal allowance, which is £12,570 in 2023/24, meaning your £50 contribution will cost you £50.
+More on this below.

 What is a rebate only personal pension or appropriate personal pension?

 If you want information on this type of pension, visit the tax basics section.

 Under auto-enrolment, employers have to automatically enrol eligible workers into a qualifying pension scheme, if they are not already in one.
 Workers not automatically enrolled will also be able to opt in to a pension scheme, if they wish.